csev/py4e/TRANSLATION.md

 https://github.com/csev/py4e/blob/master/book3/AB-copyright.mkd

+So far (and this is not required) those who have translated my book have given me permission to publish their work on Amazon and give the profits to charity.
+This works well because it makes these translations widely available.
+Sometimes it is important to separately publish the printed book in a country that is not well served by Amazon - and I very much encourage this - you need my permission and I do not ask for any fee as long as the pricing is reasonable.

 Do not feel the need to translate everything in the web site.
 Many translations simply translate the book.
 Everything is helpful.